matplotlib/mplcairo/README.rst

 Alternatively, set the ``MPLCAIRO_PATCH_AGG`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
-However, this approach is inefficient (due to the need of copies and conversions between premultiplied ARGB32 and non-premultiplied RGBA8888 buffers); additionally, it does not work with the wx and macosx backends due to peculiarities of the corresponding canvas classes.
+However, this approach is inefficient (due to the need of copies and conversions between premultiplied ARGB32 and straight RGBA8888 buffers); additionally, it does not work with the wx and macosx backends due to peculiarities of the corresponding canvas classes.
 On the other hand, this is currently the only way in which the webagg-based backends (e.g., Jupyter's inline widget) are supported.

 At import-time, mplcairo will attempt to load Raqm_.
 The use of that library can be controlled and checked using the ``set_options`` and ``get_options``